LeyangGuo/yueyangguo/content/_index.md

       text: |
         ## Diebian Aspiration - Planner

-        * &ensp Communicated with college entrance examination candidates and helped establish the future career development plan.
+        *      Communicated with college entrance examination candidates and helped establish the future career development plan.

-        * &ensp Searched for a large amount of university information suitable for the students such as ranking, location and enrollment score, etc.
+        *      Searched for a large amount of university information suitable for the students such as ranking, location and enrollment score, etc.

-        * &ensp Assisted in logging in and operating the college application system.
+        *      Assisted in logging in and operating the college application system.

 ---